deftcon/Tetration-Virtual-Bootcamp/bootcamp/module_03-02/README.md

 <div class="step" id="step-008"><a href="#step-008" style="font-weight:bold">Step 008</a></div>

 Copy the scripts from the desktop to the Ansible machine by clicking and dragging them from the desktop to the Ansible console window.
 A file copy dialogue should be displayed in the lower right-hand corner.
 Once complete,  do an `ls` to list the directory on the Ansible machine and make sure the files are present.
+The files will be copied to the home directory of the `ciscolab` user.
+If you have changed directories do a `cd ~` to change back to the home directory and then do an `ls`.

 <a href="images/module_03-02_008.png"><img src="images/module_03-02_008.png" style="width:100%;height:100%;"></a>